PSPDFKit/Xamarin-iOS/README.md

 ### PSPDFKit Instant Example

-This example is included in the PSPDFCatalog example.
-You can also find it [here][Instant Example].
+This example is included in the PSPDFCatalog example, but you can also find the code [here][Instant Example].

 The PSPDFKit Instant example shows how easy and efficient Instant works.
-Just go the [Instant demo page][https://pspdfkit.com/instant/demo/] and tap on "Instant on iOS", this will show a code at step three, which you have to enter in the example.
+Just go the [Instant demo page](https://pspdfkit.com/instant/demo/) and tap on "Instant on iOS", this will show a code at step three, which you have to enter in the example.
 Afterwards you'll be connected to the server and you can start testing!

 <img width="50%" src="Images/Instant-device.png"/>
 <img width="50%" src="Images/Instant-desktop.png"/>

 ### PSPDFCatalog
 <img width="60%" src="Images/Catalog.png"/>